Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ## Credits
 Thanks to the developers of the awesome solutions [HypeMan](https://github.com/robscallsign/HypeMan) and [perun](https://github.com/szporwolik/perun), that gave me the main ideas to this solution.
 I gave my best to mark parts in the code to show where I copied some ideas or even code from you guys.
 Hope that is ok.
-Both frameworks are much more comprehensive than what I did here, so you better check those out before you look at my simple solution.